hu-macsy/simexpal/docs/user_guide.rst

 Automated builds are controlled by the ``builds`` and ``revisions`` stanzas in ``experiments.yml``.

-In the remainder of this section, we will reconsider the sorting example from TODO.
-Instead of using a Python implementation of the algorithms, we will work with a C implementation and use simexpal's automated build support to compile it.
+In the remainder of this section, we will reconsider the sorting example from the :ref:`sortingExample` section.
+Instead of using a Python implementation of the algorithms, we assume a C implementation and use simexpal's automated build support to compile it.
-In the simexpal repository, sample C code for the problem can be found in `TODO`.
 In this example, simexpal will invoke a CMake build system to build the program;
 however, simexpal is independent of the particular build system in use.

+..
+    TODO: In the simexpal repository, sample C code for the problem can be found in `TODO`.

 To enable automated builds, we need to add ``builds`` and ``revisions`` stanzas to ``experiments.yml``.
 In our example, these look like: